 You don’t have to wash your pots if you didn’t have any problems with them last season, but it’s best to discard pots that previously held diseased plants.

-To ensure healthy seedlings and minimize the chances of fungi spreading, start with clean pots, plant markers, and tools that have been washed with hot water and soap.
+To ensure healthy seedlings and minimize the chances of fungi spreading, start with fresh pots and plant markers, and tools that have been properly cleaned.

 2. Using infected soil or heavy garden soil to start seeds.